 Panic is commonly a anxiety disorder and is characterised by unexpected and repeated episodes of intense fear accompanied by physical symptoms that may include chest pain, palpitations, shortness of breath, dizziness or abdominal discomfort.

 Post Traumatic Stress Disorder (PTSD) is an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which serious physical harm has occurred or been threatened.
 Traumatic events that can trigger PTSD include violent personal attacks, natural or man-made disasters, accidents or military combat.

 Social phobia, or social anxiety disorder, is an anxiety disorder characterised by overwhelming anxiety and excessive self-consciousness in everyday social situations.
 Social phobia can be limited to a single type of situation - such as fear of speaking in formal or informal situations, or of eating or drinking in front of others - or, in its most severe form, it can be so widespread that a person experiences symptoms almost every time they are around other people.

-Cannabidiol (CBD) and several studies show that this phytocannabinoid has properties that can be helpful in combating anxietyas well as having a potential for combating stress, the insomnia and chronic pain.
+Cannabidiol (CBD) and various studies show that this phytocannabinoid has properties which can be helpful in combating anxietyas well as having a potential for combating stress, the insomnia and chronic pain.